tony-ou/web_QoE_user_study/README.md

    python3 ./scripts/filter_results.py
    ```

 2. Create plots and logs.
 Plots are stored in ./fig, logs are in ./logs.
-This creates a standardized and a non-standardized plot, but we mostly use standardized plot.
+This creates a standardized and a non-standardized plot, but we mostly only use standardized plot (exception check **old results** section).
    ```shell
    ./scripts/get_results.sh
    ```